 1. Develop a Rock-Solid Order Management and Fulfillment Strategy

 If your infrastructure isn’t capable of handling peak demand, consider partnering with a third-party logistics company (3PL).
-These fulfillment experts will manage your incoming orders, pick, pack, and ship them, and also handle returns.
+These order fulfillment experts will manage your incoming orders, pick, pack, and ship them, and also handle returns.
 They are able to provide scalability, so the spikes of peak season don’t cause delays in filling orders.
 Look for a 3PL that backs their service up with a solid technology platform that automatically manages orders and keeps the entire process running smoothly.

 At Simple Global, we develop software that integrates seamlessly with your shopping cart and handles store and order management, shipping, warehouse management, returns, and more.
-We also provide full-service fulfillment from our global warehouses, and can even handle your customer service through our Brand Support team.
+We also provide full-service order fulfillment from our global fulfillment centers, and can even handle your customer service through our Brand Support team.
 We’ll scale to suit your needs and make sure your peak season orders are shipped without delay.

 2. Turbo Charge your Site